 When lost at sea you need to read your compass to get back on course.
 When we lose clarity of vision and focus we need to read our journals and recapture things God told us in the past that enabled us to recapture our original calling and commission.

 5. Stay accountable to others within a leadership community

 We all need spiritual mentors and spiritual oversight.
 If you are a pastor, find a pastoral community of leaders in which you can experience peer friendships, coaching, and accountability.
 If you are in a local church and you are a leader, attach yourself to the leadership communities that are available to you.
-Proverbs teaches us that as iron sharpens iron, so one man sharpens the countenance of another man.
-Being in a community can hasten your restoration, isolating yourself from other leaders and from the body of Christ is one of the devil’s strategies to destroy us because during fragile times in our lives we need wise input from others more than ever!
+Proverbs teaches us that iron sharpens iron, so one man sharpens the countenance of another man.
+Being in a community can hasten your restoration.
+Isolating yourself from other leaders and from the body of Christ is one of the devil’s strategies to destroy us because during fragile times in our lives we need wise input from others more than ever!

 Recommended book to read: Leading on Empty by Wayne Cordeiro